Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Examples

-We choose $\ell=2$ and generate our data-dictionary $\dataset$, with $N=33$, by exciting the system with an input {$u_k\sim\mc{N}(0,1)$} and scheduling $p_k$, {whose samples are drawn from an i.i.d. uniform distribution {on $\mathbb{P}$} that is truncated to satisfy {the rate bound}.
+We choose $\tau=2$ and generate our data-dictionary $\dataset$ with $N=33$, by exciting the system with an input {$u_k\sim\mc{N}(0,1)$} and scheduling $p_k$, {whose samples are drawn from an i.i.d. uniform distribution {on $\mathbb{P}$} that is truncated to satisfy {the rate bound}.
 The resulting $\dataset$} is PE {of order $(L\le8,\dnx=2)$}.
-The generated data dictionary is shown in Fig.~\ref{fig:datadictionary2}.
+The generated data-dictionary is shown in Fig.~\ref{fig:datadictionary2}.

-We use the model of the LPV system to compute {an upper bound $\gamma$ on the (infinite-horizon)} $\mc{L}_2 $-gain with \lpvcore~{using a model-based approach}, which yields $\gamma=1.667$. {When $\mb{D}$ is not considered in the analysis, we obtain $\gamma=1.754$}.
+We use the model of the LPV system to compute {an upper bound $\gamma$ on the (infinite-horizon)} $\ell_2 $-gain with \lpvcore~{using a model-based approach}, which yields $\gamma=1.667$. {When~$\mb{D}$ is not considered in the analysis, we obtain $\gamma=1.754$}.
 With $\dataset$, we identify two LPV-SS representations using the same settings as in Example I, one considering $\mb{P}$ and $\mb{D}$ and one considering only $\mb{P}$.
-Calculating the upper bound $\gamma$ on the (infinite-horizon) $\mc{L}_2 $-gain of the two identified models yields $\gamma=1.660$ for the former and $\gamma=1.754$ for the latter.
+Calculating the upper bound $\gamma$ on the (infinite-horizon) $\ell_2 $-gain of the two identified models yields $\gamma=1.660$ for the former and $\gamma=1.754$ for the latter.

-We will now compare these (indirect) model-based analysis results to the results of direct data-driven $(L-\ell)$-dissipativity analysis for $L=3,\dots,8$.
-We will apply all four verification methods that we discuss in this paper to this example, i.e., we verify \eqref{eq:thm_LPV_diss} by means of: \begin{itemize} \item A polytopic description of $\mb{P}$, using the convex hull argument in Proposition~\ref{prop:LPV_diss_polytopic} ({denoted as} CHA), \item A quadratic description of $\mb{P}$, using the S-procedure in Proposition~\ref{prop:LPV_diss_ellipsoidal} ({denoted as} SP). \end{itemize} Furthermore, we reduce the conservatism {of the analysis} introduced in the aforementioned methods by: \begin{itemize} \item Including {the rate bound $\mb{D}$ on $p$ in} the CHA method, as discussed in Section~\ref{sss:conservatism} ({denoted as} CHAr), \item Considering {$p$-}dependent multipliers and, as discussed in Remark~\ref{rem:PVmulti}, {solve SP with a sampling-based approach} ({denoted as} SDM). {For this computation, we generate} $N_\mr{s}=1000$ sample trajectories from $\ms{P}_{[1,L]}$. \end{itemize} {For the CHA(r) methods, we will use a constant $X$.}
+We will now compare these (indirect) model-based analysis results to the results of direct data-driven $(L-\tau)$-dissipativity analysis for $L=3,\dots,8$.
+We will apply all four verification methods that we {have discussed} in this paper to this example, i.e., we verify \eqref{eq:thm_LPV_diss} by means of: \begin{itemize} \item A polytopic description of $\mb{P}$, using the convex hull argument in Proposition~\ref{prop:LPV_diss_polytopic} ({denoted as} CHA), \item A quadratic description of $\mb{P}$, using the S-procedure in Proposition~\ref{prop:LPV_diss_ellipsoidal} ({denoted as} SP). \end{itemize} Furthermore, we reduce the conservatism {of the analysis} introduced in the aforementioned methods by: \begin{itemize} \item Including {the rate bound $\mb{D}$ on $p$ in} the CHA method, as discussed in Section~\ref{sss:conservatism} ({denoted as} CHAr), \item Considering {$p$-}dependent multipliers and, as discussed in Remark~\ref{rem:PVmulti}, {solve SP with a sampling-based approach} ({denoted as} SDM). {For this computation, we generate} $N_\mr{s}=1000$ sample trajectories from $\ms{P}_{[1,L]}$. \end{itemize} {For the CHA(r) methods, we will use a constant $X$.}